-Strictly speaking, a tumor is an abnormal swelling or enlargement within the body, but the term most commonly refers to a growth of cancerous cells.
+- A tumor is any abnormal swelling within the body, but the word most often refers to a mass of cancer cells.

 What is the difference between a tumor and cancer?

-Cancerous, or malignant, tumors, by contrast, can invade nearby tissue and release cells to other parts of the body to form “secondary” tumors.
+Cancerous, or malignant, tumors, by contrast, can invade nearby tissue and release cells to other parts of the body to form “secondary” tumors, or metastases.
 Their potential to metastasize makes such tumors especially dangerous and necessitates treatment.

-Some tumors are classified as “pre-malignant” — that is, they aren’t metastatic when diagnosed, but they have the potential to become metastatic in the future.
+Some tumors are classified as “pre-malignant” or “pre-cancerous” because they aren’t malignant when diagnosed, but they have the potential to become malignant in the future.
+Examples of pre-cancerous tumors include:

 What does a tumor feel like?